Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 This is my learning journey

+## 2020.11.01
+I figured out how to change the settings on gitlab. >I also am learing about advanced search operators!
+Things like intitle: , inurl:, intext:, Filetype:

 ## 2020.10.31
 I'm really stuck on how to disable some features in gitlab, and to create numbered lists.
 I'm becoming more familiar with how to navigate gitlab.
 So that is a plus!
 ## 2020.10.28